harikrishnant/NsxAlbVirtualServiceMigrator/README.md

 # NSX ALB Virtual Service Migrator v1.3
-NSX ALB Virtual Service Migrator will migrate Virtual Services (and it's dependencies - pools, poolgroups, HTTPPolicySets and VSVIPs) across NSX ALB Cloud Accounts, VRF Contexts, Service Engine Groups and NSX-T T1 gateways.
+NSX ALB Virtual Service Migrator will migrate Virtual Services (and it's dependencies - pools, poolgroups, HTTPPolicySets, VSVIPs and child virtual services, if in a Parent-Child relationship) across NSX ALB Cloud Accounts, VRF Contexts, Service Engine Groups and NSX-T T1 gateways.
 Currently the below NSX ALB cloud accounts are supported:
 - vCenter Cloud
 - NSX-T VLAN cloud
 - NSX-T Overlay cloud
+  - Including NSX ALB on Azure VMware Solution (AVS)
 - No-Orchestrator cloud
+  - Including NSX ALB on VMware Cloud on AWS (VMConAWS)

-This NSX ALB Virtual Service Migrator is currently in version 1.2 and the capabilities & limitations are available in the release notes.
+The latest release to NSX ALB Virtual Service Migrator (as of July 19, 2023)  is version 1.3 and the capabilities & limitations are available in the release notes.
 # Overview
 This NSX ALB Virtual Service Migrator supports the below migration scenarios for Virtual Services and dependencies within the same NSX ALB Tenant: